 Building a site with WordPress is all about having options.
 Any site feature you want to add will have a variety of plugins created to help you out.
 Site transfers are no different— there are many plugins which can be used to backup and transfer your site.
 Regardless of which you choose, though, the procedure will follow similar steps.
+Please note that if you purchase the newest version of WordPress hosting the transfer process will be automated.
 Let’s take a look at what you need to know if you’re helping your designer or developer transfer your WordPress website.

 - A General Overview of the Procedure

 - Choose a Backup Plugin